NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/3-MQTT.md

 > `/Northumbria/City_Campus/+/E_Block/+`

-The `+` is a single-level wildcard, so this would match any building on City Campus that has an 'E_Block', then any room in that building.
+The `+` is a single-level wildcard, so this would receive messages about any building on City Campus that has an 'E_Block', and for any room in that building.

 > `/Northumbria/City_Campus/#`